Xenophobia and racism in the Middle East

 The article describes the state of race relations and racism in the Middle East.
-Racism is widely condemned throughout the world, with 174 states parties to the International Convention on the Elimination of All Forms of Racial Discrimination by April 8, 2011.
+Racism is widely condemned throughout the world, with 182 states parties to the International Convention on the Elimination of All Forms of Racial Discrimination by 2nd Oct 2019.
 In different countries, the forms that racism takes may be different for historic, cultural, religious, economic or demographic reasons.

 Bahrain

-Despite making up the majority of the population, Shia Muslims in Bahrain face severe persecution.
+Despite making up the majority of the population, Shia Muslims in Bahrain have faced severe persecution.
 The situation of Shia Muslims has been compared to apartheid.

 Iran

-According to article 19 of the Iranian constitution: Iran is a signatory to the International Convention on the Elimination of All Forms of Racial Discrimination.
+According to article 19 of the Iranian constitution: "All people of Iran, whatever the ethnic group or tribe to which they belong, enjoy equal rights; and color, race, language, and the like, do not bestow any privilege".
+Iran is a signatory to the International Convention on the Elimination of All Forms of Racial Discrimination.
+Despite this, racism towards Afghans, particularity ethnic Hazara immigrants, is common in Iran.

 Iraq

 During World War II, Rashid Ali al-Kaylani blamed British hostility toward his pro-Nazi stance on the Iraqi Jewish community.
 In 1941, Iraqi nationalists murdered 200 Jews in Baghdad in a pogrom.
 After the 1948 Arab–Israeli War, Iraqi Jews faced persecution so great that by 1951, approximately 100,000 of them left the country while the Iraqi rulers confiscated their property and financial assets.
 During 1987–1988, Iraqi forces carried out a genocide against the Iraqi Kurds that claimed the lives of hundreds of thousands of people.
 The UN reports that although Christians comprise less than 5% of Iraq's population, they make up nearly 40% of the refugees fleeing Iraq.
 More than 50% of Iraqi Christians have already left the country since 2003.
 Iraq's Christian community numbered 1.4 million in the early 1980s at the start of Iran–Iraq War.
 But as the 2003 invasion has radicalized Islamic sensibilities, Christians' total numbers slumped to about 500,000 by 2006, of whom 250,000 live in Baghdad.
 Furthermore, the Mandaean and Yazidi communities are at the risk of elimination due to ethnic cleansing by Islamic extremists.
 A May 25, 2007 article notes that in the previous seven months only 69 people from Iraq had been granted refugee status in the United States.